LukioTools/SIMPLEMIDI/README.md

 # SIMPLEMIDI for Arduino

-as the title says... simple MIDI library for Arduino
+as the title says... simple MIDI library for Arduino.
+The library also has support for MCU (Mackie Control Universal protocol)

 ## Quick start